 The conflict between Henry and Becket arose partly from Henry's determination to impose lay (or non-clerical) justice on errant clerics (he called them 'criminous clerks') and partly from a personal antagonism between the King and his once great friend and Chancellor, who had given, during his Chancellorship, not only a friendship the loss of which Henry deeply mourned, but also every indication that as Archbishop he would continue to support Henry's policy.

 That policy was to make the law equal for all and universally applied.
-The main obstacle to it was the right of 'benefit of clergy', which gave any cleric, however humble, the right to be tried for any crime expect treason in the ecclesiastical courts and thus escape trial in the lay courts.
-This benefit could probably be justified in theory; but we must remember that in the Middle Ages large numbers of alleged clerics had only the most tenuous connection with the Church, and what vexed Henry most of all was the well-known leniency of the ecclesiastical courts.
-These courts might occasionally unfrock a cleric and thus deprive him of the right to exercise his office in church, or they might fine him and jail him; but they refused to give the severe sentences that the King considered necessary to keep order in a turbulent age.
+The main obstacle to it was the right of 'benefit of clergy', which gave any cleric, however humble, the right to be tried for any crime except treason in the ecclesiastical courts and thus escape trial in the lay courts.
+This benefit could probably be justified in theory, but we must remember that in the Middle Ages large numbers of alleged clerics had only the most tenuous connection with the Church, and what vexed Henry most of all was the well-known leniency of the ecclesiastical courts.
+These courts might occasionally unfrock a cleric and thus deprive him of the right to exercise his office in the church, or they might find him and jail him, but they refused to give the severe sentences that the King considered necessary to keep order in a turbulent age.

 The King did not claim the right to try 'criminous clerks' in the first instance in the lay courts.
 He simply wanted a ruling that any cleric found guilty in an ecclesiastical court should be unfrocked and retired by a lay court and, if found guilty, be given the same punishment as any layman.
 It was this policy--one resented by many of the influential--that Becket had supported during his term as Chancellor.

-On 3rd June, 1162, Becket was consecrated Archbishop of Canterbury.
+On 3rd June 1162, Becket has consecrated Archbishop of Canterbury.
 He had accepted the office with the greatest reluctance, but having accepted it, he began to demonstrate traits of character consistent with his new office and not with the high-living sophisticate Henry had once known him to be.
 He resigned his post as Chancellor, saying that he could not serve two masters.
 He then adopted the life of an ascetic and lived in monastic seclusion in Canterbury.
-As he himself put it, he changed from being a 'patron of play actors and a follower of hounds to being a shepherd of souls.'
+As he himself put it, he changed from being a 'patron of play-actors and a follower of hounds to being a shepherd of souls.'